 In level 1, we’re getting the opinion of the learners who attended/completed the training.
 These are the post-training evaluation sheets (sometimes dismissively referred to as “smiley sheets”) that are handed out after training.

-See our extensive article on level 1 training evaluations and “smile sheets.”
+See our extensive article on level 1 training evaluations and “smile sheets” and our extensive interview with Dr. Will Thalheimer about evidence-based training and smile sheets.

 Evaluation Level 2: Learning